 New Zealand’s aid to Afghanistan is based in the Bamyan province and focuses on rural economic development, social development, community safety and justice.

-In recognition of the essential role sustainable economic development plays in developing communities, New Zealand is supporting agricultural initiatives to lift farm productivity and build agri-business opportunities.Support to tourism, in combination with the development of energy solutions for Bamyan Town, is expected to improve economic opportunities across Bamyan Province.
+In recognition of the essential role sustainable economic development plays in developing communities, New Zealand is supporting agricultural initiatives to lift farm productivity and build agri-business opportunities.
+The completion of Afghanistan's largest solar energy array (1MW) is expected to improve the enabling environment for promoting economic opportunities across Bamyan Province.

-Health and education are key focal areas of New Zealand’s Aid Programme, with a particular focus on the health of women and children, provision of basic health services in remote communities and delivery of essential hospital services to the people of Bamyan Province.
-Education initiatives support pre- and in-service teacher training and capacity building of faculty and management institutes.
+Health and education are key focal areas of New Zealand’s Aid Programme, with a particular focus on the health of women and children.
+Funding goes to provision of basic health services in remote communities and delivery of essential hospital services to the people of Bamyan Province.
+New Zealand is supporting an in-service teacher training programme and provision of resources for teachers.

 New Zealand provides support to the Afghanistan Independent Human Rights Commission (AIHRC), which is dedicated to the preservation of human rights and the investigation of human rights abuses.